 - 8.14.1 The Board of Nursing grants APRNs prescriptive authority when granting an initial license by direct application or endorsement.
 APRNs who have not practiced a minimum of 1500 hours in the past five years or 600 hours in the past two years must comply with 24 Del.C. §1918. - 8.14.2 Prescription Order includes the prescription date, the name of the patient; the name, title, address, area of specialization and business telephone number of the advanced practice registered nurse prescriber; the full name, strength, dosage, route, quantity, amount to be dispensed; directions for use; and number of refills of the drug product or device prescribed; and must bear the name and prescriber ID number and signature of the advanced practice registered nurse prescriber, and when applicable, prescriber's D.E.A. number and signature.
-There must be lines provided to show whether the prescription must be dispensed as written or substitution is permitted. - 8.14.3 APRNs are authorized to prescribe, procure, administer, store, dispense, and furnish over the counter, legend, and controlled substances pursuant to applicable state and federal laws and within the APRN's role and population focus. - 8.14.4 APRNs may prescribe, administer, and dispense legend medications including Schedule II V controlled substances, (as defined in the Controlled Substance Act and labeled in compliance with 24 Del.C. §2522, parenteral medications, medical therapeutics, devices and diagnostics. - 8.14.4.1 Controlled Substances registration will be as follows: - 8.14.4.2 APRNs must register with the Drug Enforcement Agency and use such DEA number for controlled substance prescriptions. - 8.14.4.3 APRNs must register biennially with the Office of Narcotics and Dangerous Drugs in accordance with 16 Del.C. §4732(a). - 8.14.4.4 APRNs may request and issue professional samples of legend, including schedule II-V controlled substances, and over-the-counter medications that must be labeled in compliance with 24 Del.C. §2522. - 8.14.4.5 APRNs may give verbal prescription orders. - 8.14.5 APRNs may order and prescribe non-pharmacological interventions including: medical devices and durable medical equipment, nutrition, blood, and blood products; diagnostic and supportive services including home health care, hospice, and physical and occupational therapy. - 8.14.6 APRNs may: diagnose, prescribe and institute therapy or referrals of patients with the APRN's role and population foci to health care agencies, health care providers, and community resources; pronounce death and sign death certificates; seek consultation regarding treatment and care of patients; and be designated as the primary care provider by an insurer or health services corporation. - 8.14.7 APRNs licensed in Delaware prior to September 1, 2015 who were not previously granted prescriptive authority must meet the following qualifications in order to be granted prescriptive authority: - 8.14.7.1 Hold a current national certification.
-For APRNs that do not have current national certification, eligibility will be determined on a case by case basis; and - 8.14.8 An APRN who has prescriptive authority in another jurisdiction who is applying for prescriptive authority in Delaware shall: must show - 8.14.8.1 Show evidence of having current prescriptive authority in another jurisdiction and completion of a minimum of ten hours of approved pharmacology/pharmacotherapeutics related continuing education within the area of specialization and licensure within the past two years. - 8.14.8.2 Have have no encumbered APRN designation(s) designation or designations in any jurisdiction. - 8.14.9 Renewal of Prescriptive Authority - 8.14.9.1 Maintain current APRN licensure. - 8.14.9.2 Prescriptive authority will renew with APRN licensure renewal.
+There must be lines provided to show whether the prescription must be dispensed as written or substitution is permitted. - 8.14.3 APRNs are authorized to prescribe, procure, administer, store, dispense, and furnish over the counter, legend, and controlled substances pursuant to applicable state and federal laws and within the APRN's role and population focus. - 8.14.4 APRNs may prescribe, administer, and dispense legend medications including Schedule II V controlled substances, (as defined in the Controlled Substance Act and labeled in compliance with 24 Del.C. §2522, parenteral medications, medical therapeutics, devices and diagnostics. - 8.14.4.1 Controlled Substances registration will be as follows: - 8.14.4.2 APRNs must register with the Drug Enforcement Agency and use such DEA number for controlled substance prescriptions. - 8.14.4.3 APRNs must register biennially with the Office of Narcotics and Dangerous Drugs in accordance with 16 Del.C. §4732(a). - 8.14.4.4 APRNs may request and issue professional samples of legend, including schedule II-V controlled substances, and over-the-counter medications that must be labeled in compliance with 24 Del.C. §2522. - 8.14.4.5 APRNs may give verbal prescription orders. - 8.14.5 APRNs may order and prescribe non-pharmacological interventions including: medical devices and durable medical equipment, nutrition, blood, and blood products; diagnostic and supportive services including home health care, hospice, and physical and occupational therapy. - 8.14.6 APRNs may: diagnose, prescribe and institute therapy or referrals of patients [with within] the APRN's role and population foci to health care agencies, health care providers, and community resources; pronounce death and sign death certificates; seek consultation regarding treatment and care of patients; and be designated as the primary care provider by an insurer or health services corporation. - 8.14.7 APRNs licensed in Delaware prior to September 1, 2015 who were not previously granted prescriptive authority must meet the following qualifications in order to be granted prescriptive authority: - 8.14.7.1 Hold a current national certification.
+For APRNs that do not have current national certification, eligibility will be determined on a case by case basis; and - 8.14.8 An APRN who has prescriptive authority in another jurisdiction who is applying for prescriptive authority in Delaware must show evidence of having current prescriptive authority in another jurisdiction and have no encumbered APRN designation or designations in any jurisdiction. - 8.14.9 Renewal of Prescriptive Authority - 8.14.9.1 Maintain current APRN licensure. - 8.14.9.2 Prescriptive authority will renew with APRN licensure renewal.